 Why Decluttering Helps Your Mind

-Your space affects how you think.
-When your surroundings feel messy, your brain works harder to focus.
-Visual clutter creates mental noise.
-Over time, this can lead to stress, poor sleep, and low energy.
+The space around a person can shape how they think.
+When surroundings are messy, the brain has to work harder to focus.
+Visual clutter creates mental noise, which over time can cause stress, disrupt sleep, and drain energy.

-- You waste less time searching for items
+- Less time is wasted searching for items

 Habit 1: Reset One Small Area Each Day